rosalindfranklininstitute/RedLionfish/README.md

 ## Installation

-It is strongly recommended to install this package under a python anaconda or miniconda environment.
-This is because some calculations use PyOpenCL, and this is best installed in a conda environment.
+Previously there was a problem in installing using `pip`, because no PyOpenCL wheels for windows were avaiable.
+It is now avaialble.
+This package can be installed using pip or conda.

-### Conda install (recommended)
+### Conda install

 This package is available in conda-forge channel.
 It contains the precompiled libraries and it will install all the requirments for GPU-accelerated RL calculations.